AntoineOrsoni/pyats-devnet-se-hour/0_get_cli_show/README.md

 ### Step 1

+A `testbed` is a `pyats.topology.testbed.Testbed` object.
+It has a `devices` attribute, which is a dictionnary of all devices in the testbed.
+* Try to print it.
-A testbed is a dictionnary.
-Extract the `csr1000v` device.
-Pritting the `testbed` might help you.
+* Extract the `csr1000v` device.

 ### Step 2